guptaabhiishek/git-repo-concur/multiplegitguide.md

 When pushing to your personal account, proceed as you always have.
 For your company account, make sure that you use git!github-COMPANY as the host.

+Now if i want to add and commit another file in git

+Then
+touch multiplegitguide.md
+git add .
+git commit -m 'second commit'
+git push -u origin master

+If I want to change host and repo for another commit then git remote add origin git@github.com:guptaabhiishek/git-repo-concur.git